-It is each employee's responsibility to promptly update Human Resources whenever a change of address, telephone number, direct deposit bank account, emergency contact or other important personal information has been changed.
+It is each employee's responsibility to keep Human Resources updated whenever a change of address, telephone number, emergency contact or other important personal information has been changed.

-SECTION 17 RECREATIONAL ACTIVITIES AND MISCELLANEOUS PROGRAMS
+SECTION 16 RECREATIONAL ACTIVITIES AND MISCELLANEOUS PROGRAMS

-UAS or its insurer will not be liable for the payment of workers' compensation benefits for any injury that arises out of an employee's voluntary participation in any off-duty recreational, social or athletic activity that is not part of the employee's work-related duties.
+UGC or its insurer will not be liable for the payment of workers' compensation benefits for any injury that arises out of an employee's voluntary participation in any off-duty recreational, social or athletic activity that is not part of the employee's work-related duties.